 Content Delivery Platforms and Paligo CCMS: Powering Multi-Channel Documentation

 Creating and managing content across multiple digital channels is challenging for several reasons, which is why many companies are turning to content delivery platforms (CDPs) for help.
-However, setting up multi-channel delivery requires more than implementing a CDP, and that’s where a component content management system comes in.
+But setting up multi-channel delivery requires more than implementing a CDP—and that’s where a component content management system (CCMS) comes in.

-In this blog, we examine the need for a content delivery platform and how, when integrated with Paligo CCMS, it can efficiently deliver consistent, up-to-date technical documentation in your customers’ preferred channels.
+In this article, we’ll examine the need for a content delivery platform and how, when integrated with Paligo CCMS, it can efficiently deliver consistent, up-to-date technical documentation in your customers’ preferred channels.

 The Complexity of Multi-Channel Content Delivery

-Before we talk about content delivery platforms in detail, let’s dig a bit deeper into the challenges of multi-channel content delivery.
-Four reasons stand out:
+Before we talk about content delivery platforms in detail, let’s dig into the challenges of multi-channel content delivery.
+Four reasons stand out.

 Keeping Content Up to Date Across Channels

-Continuing from the first point, if you are publishing technical content to more than one channel, you need to consider the requirements of each channel in your publishing process.
-For example, you publish HTML5 to a knowledge base or website, chm files for in-application help, and PDFs for a customer success portal.
-Also, some channels have different update requirements.
-For example, in-app help may not need to be as up-to-date as a continually used knowledge base.
-Then, there is keeping track of what version of your documentation is published where and ensuring updates are published in sync.
+Some channels have different update requirements, too.
+In-app help may not need to be as up-to-date as a continually used knowledge base.
+Then there’s keeping track of what version of your documentation is published where and ensuring updates are published in sync.
 The logistical challenges to managing multiple channels cannot be understated.

 Managing Technical Limitations